 Do you want a flash that’s durable and made to last?
 Or would you prefer to go for something cheaper but much more prone to breakage?

-The best ring lights are made of high-quality materials, and you can tell as soon as you hold them in your hands.
-Other ring lights are almost completely plastic.
-If you’re extremely careful with your equipment, this may not be as big of a deal, especially if you’ll be working in the studio.
+The best models are made from high-quality materials, and you can tell as soon as you hold them in your hands.
+Cheaper products, on the other hand, are almost completely plastic and pretty fragile.

 Strobe Versus Continuous Lighting

+Do you want to use your ring light like a flash?
 Or do you prefer to work in a what-you-see-is-what-you-get manner?

-Ring lighting quality depends on two main factors:
+Lighting quality depends on two main factors:

 Power and color.